nobodyspecial333/MintRewardsSnapshotTool/README.md

 - Hourly retries for major failures
 - Verbose logging of all operations

-## Contributing

-Feel free to submit issues and pull requests for additional features or improvements.

 ## License

 Free for anyone who owns a Solana token to use.
 I recommend you grab a bag of MintRewards (RWRD) though ... :) ca: 7yM17krfficCdkqg1CNRdptepryrxxFC4hayNmfVuRVc